Zedelghem/Isometric-Tileset-Tester/README.md

  ![](showcase.gif)

-__Motivation:__ I just wanted to check if a bunch of tilesets will tile smoothly and quickly experiment with how to cut them.
-It's a simple task, why should I install a 100MB+ tool to do it?
+__Motivation:__ I just wanted to check if a bunch of tilesets would tile smoothly and quickly experiment with how to cut them.
+It's a simple task, why should you install a 100MB+ tool to do it?

 Just open it in your browser.
 Tested only in Chrome.